Namirred/home-assistant.io/source/_integrations/tag.markdown

 <a href="https://github.com/adonno/tagreader">Tag Reader for Home Assistant</a>
 </p>

 Home Assistant allows using tags to automate anything.
-Home Assistant is compatible with any type of tag.
+Home Assistant is compatible with any tag.
 Our mobile apps work out of the box with NFC tags, but anything that can read IDs from something can be used.

-To make tags accessible to anyone in your house hold, there is also a [standalone tag reader](https://github.com/adonno/tagreader) available that works with Home Assistant.
+To make tags accessible to anyone in your household, there is also a [standalone tag reader](https://github.com/adonno/tagreader) available that works with Home Assistant.

 ## Writing your first tag